 Relationship (E2) assumes that there is no gas-phase diffusion limitation to the kinetics, an assumption that is well justified for the relatively small uptake coefficients and low total pressures (0.1 to 0.7 mbar) employed in most of this study.
-As a test of this, we conducted a number of experiments where ozone was simultaneously added with nitrogen gas such that the total pressure in the reactor was between 2.8 and 22.5 mbar
+As a test of this, we conducted a number of experiments where ozone was simultaneously added with nitrogen gas such that the total pressure in the reactor was between 2.8 and 22.5 mbar (see Fig. 6).
+The initial uptake coefficients measured at these elevated total pressures did not deviate significantly from those measured in experiments where there was no additional carrier gas added to the reactor (aside from the O_2 that was mixed with the ozone), and the gas-phase diffusion constraint was considerably lower.

-- 10 nitrogen gas such that the total pressure in the reactor was between 2.8 and 22.5 mbar (see Fig. 6).
-The initial uptake coefficients measured at these elevated total pressures did not deviate significantly from those measured in experiments where there was no additional carrier gas added to the reactor (aside from the O_2 that was mixed with the ozone), and the gas-phase diffusion constraint was considerably lower. - 15 Although there is some scatter in the data in Fig. 6, it is nevertheless clear that there is an inverse relationship between the uptake coefficient and the ozone concentration for most of the data.
-A similar dependence has been observed over the range of ozone concentrations of roughly 6×1010 to 1013 molecules/cm3 by Hanisch and Crowley (2003) in their work on Saharan dust.
-For ozone concentrations between 1011 and 1012 molecules/cm3 are dependence are served by Mishel et al. (2002) in their work on Saharan dust. - 1012 molecules/cm3, no dependence was reported by Michel et al. (2002) in their work on alumina.
+Although there is some scatter in the data in Fig. 6, it is nevertheless clear that there is an inverse relationship between the uptake coefficient and the ozone concentration for most of the data.
+A similar dependence has been observed over the range of ozone concentrations of roughly 6×10^{10} to 10^{13} molecules/cm3 by Hanisch and Crowley (2003) in their work on Saharan dust.
+For ozone concentrations between 10^{11} and 10^{12} molecules/cm3, no dependence was reported by Michel et al. (2002) in their work on alumina.
 We attribute some of the scatter in the data in Fig. 6 to a combination of uncertainties in the total film surface area and the value of the initial ozone concentration.
+The error in the rate constant determination is estimated to be 5-10%, and the error in the surface area determination to be 20% (from uncertainties in weighing the film mass and from the extrapolation of Fig. 3).
+This leads to an estimated overall error in γ of ~25%.
+The uncertainty in the initial [O3] is estimated to be 20%.
 However, we also cannot rule out that there is a variable nature in the reactivity of the alumina films from sample to sample.
-In particular, we noticed that if the fresh films - were not stored before use in a clean, dry environment their reactivity was somewhat suppressed relative to those that were.
-Although we only studied the initial kinetics on films that had been stored at least 24 hours in this clean environment, it is possible that some variability could still arise from this effect.
+In particular, we noticed that if the fresh films were not stored before use in a clean, dry environment their reactivity was somewhat suppressed relative to those that were.
+Although we only studied the initial kinetics on films that had been stored at least 24 h in this clean environment, it is possible that some variability could still arise from this effect.